Why we exist

 BatteryRank is built by engineers whose backgrounds span Apple, Amazon, and Tesla — including hands-on work on battery-management systems, the same class of technology that governs the cells inside every power station we rank.

 That background is why this site refuses to treat a power station as a marketing spec sheet.
-Usable capacity, cycle life, real continuous-vs-surge power, and cost per usable kWh-cycle aren’t footnotes here — they’re the score.
+Battery-side usable capacity, cycle life, real continuous-vs-surge power, and cost per usable kWh-cycle aren’t footnotes here — they’re the score.
 We read the engineering the way it actually behaves, then translate it into a decision anyone can make in a few minutes.

 Battery specs are evaluated the way a battery engineer would read them — not paraphrased from a product page.
 When a claim can’t be verified against an authoritative source, we mark it claimed and say so, rather than guess.